colossalcap/INF2003-Grp11/walkthrough.md

 To stop everything, go back to the terminal and press `Ctrl + C` (hold the Control key and press C).
 Wait a few seconds for everything to shut down gracefully.

-To start again later, just run `docker-compose up` again — it will be much faster the second time.
+To start again later, just run `docker compose up` again — it will be much faster the second time.

 ---